 In celebration of 50 years of excellence, Lethbridge College began awarding fifty \$1000 scholarships to students confirming their program offers early.
+This award opportunity continues.

 Students must have applied to a postsecondary program at Lethbridge College, been sent an Offer of Admission, and confirmed that offer with a tuition deposit by March 20.